U.S. internal watchdog finds NSA workers spied on significant others

 In a letter to the Senate Judiciary Committee's top Republican, Charles Grassley, NSA Inspector General George Ellard outlined 12 instances of "intentional misuse" of the agency's intelligence gathering programs since January 1, 2003.

-Grassley had asked the NSA internal watchdog to report on "intentional and willful" abuse of the NSA surveillance authority as public concerns mount over the vast scope of the U.S. government's spying program.
+Grassley had asked the NSA internal watchdog to report on "intentional and wilful" abuse of the NSA surveillance authority as public concerns mount over the vast scope of the U.S. government's spying program.

 The agency's operations have come under intense scrutiny since disclosures this spring by former NSA contractor Edward Snowden that the U.S. government collects far more Internet and telephone data than previously publicly known.